hack3rs.ca network-security

 How the Scenario Usually Unfolds

-1. Deliver a lure email referencing tax forms, payroll adjustments, invoice deadlines, or account verification.
+1. Deliver a lure email referencing tax forms, payroll adjustments, invoice deadlines, or account verification — timed to land during peak finance activity.

-2. Send the user to a credential-harvesting page or redirect chain that mimics a trusted login portal.
+2. Route the user through a redirect chain to a credential-harvesting page that mimics a trusted SSO or payroll portal login.

-3. Replay captured credentials (and sometimes push MFA prompts) against real SSO, VPN, or mailbox services.
+3. Replay captured credentials against real SSO, VPN, or mailbox services — sometimes with simultaneous MFA fatigue push attempts.

-4. Establish session access, harvest mail/contacts, and pivot into fraud or internal phishing if successful.
+4. Establish mailbox access, harvest contacts and sensitive mail, set forwarding rules, and pivot into invoice fraud or internal phishing from the trusted account.

 What to Watch For First